Claude Monet: Bordighera and a turn to prosperity

-Monet's struggles with creditors ended following prosperous trips; he went to Bordighera in 1884, and brought back 50 landscapes.
-He travelled to the Netherlands in 1886 to paint the tulips.
+In a letter sent to Monet in 1884, Paul Durand-Ruel mentions Monet's financial worries, and tells him that both the stockbroker Theodore-Charles Gadala and Georges Clemenceau have purchased paintings.
+Monet's struggles with creditors ended following his prosperous trips; to Bordighera in 1884, and to the Netherlands in 1886 to paint the tulips.
 He soon met and became friends with Gustave Geffroy, who published an article on Monet.
 Despite his qualms, Monet's paintings were sold in America and contributed towards his financial security.
 In contrast to the last two decades of his career, Monet favoured working alone—and felt that he was always better when he did, having regularly "long[ed] for solitude, away from crowded tourist resorts and sophisticated urban settings".
 Such a desire was recurrent in his letters to Alice.